Shoppers at the Academy Museum Store.

 • price 3 of 4

 Synonymous with midcentury design, Heath Ceramics is a California institution for home décor.
-Established by Edith Heath—whose works are coveted pieces of museums’ collections including LACMA and MoMA—the L.A. branch offers iconic pieces for every room in the house, perfect for your minimalist friend with exquisite taste.
+Established by Edith Heath—whose works are coveted pieces of collections at museums including LACMA and MoMA—Heath Ceramics is based in Northern California, but the L.A. shop offers iconic pieces for every room in the house, perfect for your minimalist friend with exquisite taste.

 • Shopping